ve345/CS193HW1/README.md

 1. Open a terminal window

-   - Windows: Use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (might need some configuration) or [Git Bash](https://gitforwindows.org/)
+   - Windows: Open up PowerShell

-   - Mac & Linux: Just open terminal
+   - Mac & Linux: Open Terminal

    - If you are having issues, it might just be easier to use a lab machine in Lawson or Haas

 2. Click the green "Clone or download" button on this GitHub repository and copy the URL.

+3. Open up your respective terminal application and run `ssh purdue_username@data.cs.purdue.edu`.
+Replace "purdue_username" with you Purdue username.
+It will prompt you to enter your Purdue password.

-3. In terminal, run `git clone URL`, replacing URL with what you copied in step 2.
+3. Run `git clone URL`, replacing URL with what you copied in step 2.
 (It will ask for GitHub credentials)

 4. You are ready to go!
 Start typing your answers in `answers.sh`.